U.S. holiday sales rise 4.1% in 2019 on strong online sales: NRF

 The U.S. retail group said holiday sales, excluding automobile dealers, gasoline stations and restaurants, rose to $730.2 billion, largely above the midpoint of its forecast of 3.8% to 4.2% growth, and up from a modest 2.1% growth last year.

-“This was a healthy holiday season, especially compared with the decline in retail sales we saw at the end of the season in 2018,” NRF Chief Economist Jack Kleinhenz said.
+“This was a healthy holiday season, especially compared with the decline in retail sales we saw at the end of the season in 2018,” NRF Chief Economist Jack Kleinhenz said, noting that trade policy turmoil, a government shutdown and financial market volatility took a toll on the industry.

-Online and non-store sales rose 14.6%, well above NRF’s forecast of 11% to 14% increase, marking at least the fourth consecutive year of double-digit gains.
-Sales of beverage, grocery and furniture also posted strong growth.
+The trade body also said online and non-store sales, which are included in the overall number, grew 14.6% to $167.8 billion, marking at least the fourth consecutive year of double-digit gains.

 (Graphic: Holiday cheer for e-commerce click, here)